The Overarching Challenge

 Understanding the Problem

-Primary research was a crucial part of this project as I wanted to gain insight into meditators' psychology and understand how Covid-19 has affected their lives.
-I interviewed five meditators over Zoom to do so.
+Primary research was a crucial part of this project as I wanted to gain insight into meditators' psychology and understand how COVID-19 has affected their lives.
+I interviewed five meditators over Zoom to further explore my research questions:

 Defining the Problem